Thomas Morstead: New Orleans Saints

 On March 4, 2021, the Saints released Morstead after 12 seasons.

 New York Jets

 On September 14, 2021, Morstead signed with the New York Jets to fill in for the injured Braden Mann.
-He was released on November 8.
+He was released on November 8 after punting 23 times for 1,108 yards and a 46.1 average.

 Atlanta Falcons

 On November 23, 2021, Morstead signed with the Atlanta Falcons.

-In his Falcons debut in Week 12, Morstead downed three of his five punts inside the 20 yard line in the 21–14 win over the Jacksonville Jaguars, earning NFC Special Teams Player of the Week.
-He was also later named NFC Special Teams Player of the Month for December.
+In his Falcons debut in Week 12, Morstead downed three of his five punts inside the 20-yard line during the 21–14 road victory over the Jaguars, earning NFC Special Teams Player of the Week.
+Morstead was also later named NFC Special Teams Player of the Month for December.
+In the 2021 season, he punted 45 times for 2,123 yards and a 47.18 average.

 Miami Dolphins

 On April 8, 2022, Morstead signed with the Miami Dolphins.

-In a week 3 game against the Buffalo Bills, Morstead inadvertently kicked a punt in the endzone into the buttocks of fellow Dolphin Trent Sherfield, resulting in a safety.
+During a narrow Week 3 21–19 victory over the Buffalo Bills, Morstead inadvertently kicked a punt from the endzone into the buttocks of teammate Trent Sherfield, resulting in a safety.
 The play went viral, becoming known as the "Butt Punt".